 c) why don't you feel like getting up?

 d) tell me more about your difficulty with sleeping at night

 65. A nurse is observing a nursing assistant care for an older client who had a hip pinned following a fracture 4 days ago.
 To prevent client injury, the nurse intervenes in the care if the nursing assistant:

 c) answers the nurse call signal promptly

 d) places the nurse call signal within reach

 Answers and Rationale

-- When the nurse asks a "why" question of the client, the nurse is requesting an explanation for feelings and behaviors when the client may not know the reason.
+- When a "why" question is made to the client, an explanation for feelings and behaviors is requested, and the client may not know the reason.
 Requesting an explanation is a nontherapeutic communication technique.
-In option A, the nurse is encouraging the verbalization of emotions or feelings, which is a therapeutic communication technique.
-In option C, the nurse is using the therapeutic communication technique of exploring, which involves asking the client to describe something in more detail or to discuss it more fully.
-In option D, the nurse is using the therapeutic communication technique of giving information.
-Identifying the common fear of death among clients with end-stage heart failure may encourage the client to voice concerns.
+In option A, the LPN is using the therapeutic communication technique of acknowledging the client's behavior.
+In option B, the LPN is encouraging identification of emotions or feelings.
+In option D, the LPN is using the therapeutic communication technique of exploring, which is asking the client to describe something in more detail or to discuss it more fully.

 After you reviewed your answers through its rationale, you can also go back to the first page to start from the beginning: